angular/angular-cli/docs/gotchas.md

 same capabilities as the browser (and has some that likewise the browser does not).
 For instance, the server does not have any concept of cookies.
 You can polyfill this and other functionality, but there is no perfect solution for this.
-In later sections, we'll walk through potential mitigations to reduce the error plane when rendering on the server.
+In later sections, we'll walk through potential mitigations to reduce the scope of errors when rendering on the server.

 Please also note the goal of SSR: improved initial render time for your application.
 This means that anything that has the potential to reduce the speed of your application in this